 As far as we're concerned, a bathroom is so much more than a place where you brush your teeth, fix your makeup, and master that close shave.
-Like any other room in your house, it has the power to be a sanctuary — you know, somewhere that you'd actually want to draw a bath after a long day and relax.
-Your bathroom can be your little slice of heaven, so it's important to design every square inch with care.
-Yes, that includes coming up with some cool bathroom towel storage ideas.
+Like any other room in the house, it has the power to be a sanctuary — you know, somewhere you'd actually want to take a bath and relax after a long day.
+Because of that, it's important to design every square inch with care.
+Yes, that includes coming up with some cool ideas for storing towels.

 Video of the Day